Best Puzzle Games 2025

 The game features an expansive cast of eccentric characters who will help you along the way as you explore temples, towns, harbors, forests, and more.

-If you enjoy puzzle games that tell a light-hearted story to keep you engaged, then you’re sure to like What Lies in the Multiverse.
+If you enjoy puzzle games that tell a whimsical story to keep you engaged, then you’re sure to like What Lies in the Multiverse.

-One of the more zen puzzle games on this list, Unpacking simulates the familiar experience of organizing your personal possessions after moving into a new home.
+One of the more tranquil puzzle games on this list, Unpacking simulates the familiar experience of organizing your personal belongings after moving into a new home.

 Over the course of eight house moves, players are given a chance to experience the sentimental weight that comes with reflecting on life throughout the years.

-Gameplay is a mix of block-fitting puzzles and home decoration, as players are encouraged to create satisfying and aesthetically pleasing living spaces.
+Gameplay is a mix of block-fitting puzzles and home decoration, as players are encouraged to create gratifying and visually pleasing living spaces.

 It’s a contemplative experience free from any timers, meters, or scores, and includes a soothing soundtrack by BAFTA award-winning composer/audio director Jeff van Dyck.